 Many security code auditors have a degree in computer science or a related field, as this provides a strong foundation in programming languages, algorithms, and other technical skills needed in the field.
 Obtain relevant certifications and gain experience with auditing tools.

 The cybersecurity profession as a whole is in high demand.
-And in many cases, specific job titles are in short supple of qualified candidates.
+And in many cases, specific job titles are in short supply of qualified candidates.
 The InfoSec Institute estimates an estimated shortage of nearly three million cybersecurity professionals worldwide.

 Deep understanding of coding languages, security protocols, and industry standards.
 Must be able to recognize potential security vulnerabilities and provide solutions to mitigate the risks.